sadafawan-dev/CodeAlpha_Basic-Chatbot/README.md

-💬 Basic Chatbot
+# 💬 Basic Chatbot

-📘 Project Overview
+## 📘 Overview

-This Basic Chatbot project was developed as part of my Python internship at CodeAlpha.
-The main objective of this project is to create a simple text-based chatbot that can engage in basic conversation using predefined rules and responses.

-The chatbot takes user input such as greetings or common phrases and responds appropriately using if-elif conditions.
-This project demonstrates the fundamentals of control flow, user interaction, and function-based programming in Python.

-Through this project, I improved my understanding of loops, conditionals, and function design, while gaining experience in creating simple interactive programs.
+This project focuses on building a simple rule-based chatbot that can respond to basic user inputs such as greetings and farewells.
+It demonstrates fundamental Python programming concepts like conditional statements, loops, and functions.

-🎯 Objective
+## 🎯 Objective

-To design a simple rule-based chatbot that provides predefined responses to user input.
+To design a text-based chatbot that provides predefined responses to user input using simple rule-based logic.

-🚀 Features
+## 🚀 Features

-Responds to basic user inputs like “hello”, “how are you”, and “bye”
+- Responds to user inputs such as “hello”, “how are you”, and “bye”

-Uses rule-based logic with if-elif statements
+- Uses rule-based logic with if-elif statements

-Interactive text-based interface
+- Interactive text-based console interface

-Easy to modify and extend with more responses
+- Easy to modify and extend with additional responses

-🧠 Tech Stack
+## 🧠 Tech Stack

-Python
+- Python

-If-elif statements for logic
+- If-elif statements

-Functions and loops for structure
+- Functions and loops

-Console input/output for interaction
+- Console input/output

-⚙️ How It Works
+## ⚙️ How It Works

-The user types a message such as “hello” or “how are you”.
+1. The chatbot receives user input from the console.

-The chatbot checks the input using if-elif statements.
+2. It checks the input using if-elif statements to find a matching predefined response.

-A predefined response is returned to the user.
+3. The chatbot prints the appropriate reply to the console.

-The conversation continues until the user types “bye”.
+4. The conversation continues until the user types “bye”.

-💡 Example Conversation
+## 💡 Example Conversation
 You: hello
 Bot: Hi!

 You: how are you
 Bot: I'm fine, thanks!

 You: bye
 Bot: Goodbye!